shetty12/Teclov-Asset-Management/README.md

 Men with incomes between 60k-70k who run 100-150 miles are likely to buy KP481.
 KP781:

-Only purchased by customers with high income (above $70,000) who exercise more frequently and run more than 150 miles a week.
-Customers with high fitness levels (4-5) are more likely to purchase KP781.
-Customer Profiling and Recommendations
-KP281:
-Target Audience:
-Women with incomes below 70k and age > 40.
-Customers with Income 45k-50k and usage days = 2 or 4.
-Customers with Fitness = 4, Age closer to 40, and Income 50k-60k.
-KP481:
-Target Audience:
-Men with Income 60k-70k, Fitness = 4, and running 100-150 miles per week.
-Customers with Age < 25, Income 50k-60k, and Miles run = 100-150.
-KP781:
-Target Audience:
-Customers with Income > 70k, Usage > 5 days a week, and running > 150 miles per week.
-Customers with Education Level >= 18, Fitness = 5, and high weekly treadmill usage.

 Usage
 Load the dataset and preprocess it by encoding categorical variables and binning continuous variables.